MFT Connection Profile Parameters

 ftp.path.with.spaces.improved.directory.listing

-Determines whether the FTP client performs a directory listing on the whole directory when transferring specific file path that includes spaces such as, /aaa/bbb/ccc ddd.txt or [ ].
+Determines whether the FTP client performs a directory listing on the whole directory when the system transfers a specific file path with spaces, such as /aaa/bbb/ccc ddd.txt or [ ].

 ftp.timezone.offset